Pozières / Mouquet Farm, the Somme Valley, France, July-September 1916

 - It was during the course of this phase that Lieutenant Arthur Blackburn of the 10th Battalion won his Victoria Cross for leading a relentless series of attacks which eventually resulted in the capture of a large stretch of the OG1 trench.

-- Over the next 36 hours, progress would be measured in metres of ground gained and thousands of men would die, the village was captured.
+- Over the next 36 hours, progress would be measured in metres of ground gained and hundreds of men would die.
+Nonetheless, the village was captured.

-- The Australians took the first four lines of the trenches and penetrated into the village of Pozieres, with some of the advance parties gaining a foot hold on the road to Bapaume.
-It was during this action that the Australians were subject to a large number of gas shells which they nicknamed “Gassy”.
+- The Australians took the first four lines of the trenches and penetrated into the village of Pozières, with some of the advance parties gaining a foothold on the road to Bapaume.
+It was during this action that the Australians were subject to a large number of gas shells.

 - After 3 days and 5,000 casualties mostly due to enemy bombardment, the 1st Division was exhausted.